philip-mach/herd-immunity/README.md

 # herd-immunity [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/philip-mach/herd-immunity/master?filepath=notebooks/herdImmunity.ipynb)

-Simple calculation of herd immunity vs. basic reproduction rate R0 (assuming *E*=1, i.e., all who are exposed and recover are immune):
+Simple calculation of herd immunity vs. basic reproduction rate *R*<sub>0</sub> (assuming *E*=1, i.e., all who are exposed and recover are immune):

 <img src="https://render.githubusercontent.com/render/math?math=P_{herd}=1-\frac{1}{R_0}">

 Source:
 Paul Fine, Ken Eames, and David L Heymann.
-“Herd immunity”: a rough guide.
-Clinical Infectious Diseases, 52(7):911–916, 2011
+“Herd immunity”: a rough guide. *Clinical Infectious Diseases*, 52(7):911–916, 2011

 To view or run the Python code, click on **launch binder**, which will open a Jupyter Notebook.
 This may take a while the first time you do it as the environment must be created.
 You can edit and rerun within the binder but it has quite a short time out after which you lose any changes.
 To get best results if you want to modify the code, download to your own machine: